By Joe Dizney

 Return drained pasta and vegetables to the pot and douse with the sage and butter; toss lightly to coat.
 Evenly scatter and lightly toss the sliced cheeses into the pasta-vegetable mixture.
 Pour all into the buttered casserole.

 Combine grated cheese and breadcrumbs and sprinkle evenly over casserole.
 Bake in center of oven for 30 to 45 minutes until topping browns lightly.
 Serve hot.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.